Medicare : Frequently Asked Questions

 Have questions about your health plan?
 WellCare wants to make it easy for you to find answers.
-Below are some commonly asked questions from our members along with the respective answers.
-If you have a question that isn’t listed here, or if you need any information regarding your WellCare health plan coverage, please contact us.
+Below are some commonly asked questions from our members along with answers.
+If you have a question that isn’t listed here, or if you need any information about your WellCare health plan coverage, please contact us.

 Q: What is a Medicare Advantage HMO plan?

 A: A Medicare Advantage HMO plan is offered by a private company that contracts with Medicare to provide you with all your Medicare Part A (hospital) and Part B (medical) benefits.
 It is a health maintenance organization, or HMO.
 That means it provides care through a network of providers.
 Care is coordinated through the primary care physician (PCP), who may refer people to specialists as needed.
 Referrals are generally required to see specialists.